kateolmstead/android-sdk/README.md

             <td><code>andName</code></td>
             <td>String</td>
             <td>
-                The name of the milestone, which should be "TUTORIAL" or "CUSTOMn", where n is 1 through 5.
+                The name of the milestone, which should be "CUSTOMn", where n is 1 through 5.
                 The name is case-sensitive.
             </td>
         </tr>